Carroll Baker: 1964–1966: Sex symbol roles

 Despite much prepublicity, Harlow received a lukewarm response from critics: Variety referred to Baker's portrayal of Harlow as "a fairly reasonable facsimile, although she lacks the electric fire of the original."
 Relations between Baker and Levine soured; in a 1965 interview, Baker sardonically commented: "I'll say this about Joe Levine: I admire his taste in leading ladies", which led the press to suspect a rift between the actress and producer.
 Baker sued Levine in 1966 over her contract with Paramount Pictures, and was ultimately fired by Paramount and had her paychecks from Harlow frozen amid the contentious legal dispute; this left Baker hundreds of thousands of dollars in debt (however, she was eventually awarded $1 million in compensation).

-In an interview with Rex Reed in his book People Are Crazy Here (1974), Baker revealed that she had felt pressure in both her working relationship with Levine, and her domestic life with her husband whom she said wanted to maintain an expensive lifestyle: "We'd been very poor when we started out at the Actors Studio in New York", she told Reed.
+In an interview with Rex Reed in his book People Are Crazy Here (1974), Baker revealed that she had felt pressure in both her working relationship with Levine, and her domestic life with her husband who she said wanted to maintain an expensive lifestyle: "We'd been very poor when we started out at the Actors Studio in New York", she told Reed.
 "I was under contract to Joe Levine, who was going around giving me diamonds and behaving like he owned me.
 I never slept with him or anything, but everyone thought I was his mistress."
 In the spring of 1966, Baker returned to theatre, performing in a production of Anna Christie at the Huntington Hartford Theater in Los Angeles.
 The production was directed by Garfein.
 The production was heralded as the "theatre event of the week" in Los Angeles, though its reception was middling.
 Cecil Smith of the Los Angeles Times wrote of the production: "The beautiful Miss Baker's vehicle becomes a hearse."
 The play was also performed at the Tappan Zee Playhouse in Nyack, New York in June 1966.